JK BRICKWORKS MAY SEE ANOTHER ONE OF ITS ORIGINAL CREATIONS LAUNCHED VIA LEGO IDEAS

 We now officially advance this project to the Review phase.

-Indeed, Jason’s LEGO Particle Accelerator still has a lot of vigorous review to go through.
-We wish him all the best here in BrickshowTV!
+Indeed, Jason’s LEGO Particle Accelerator still has a lot of vigorous reviews to go through.
+We wish him all the best here at BrickshowTV!
 Take a look at these photos of his functional particle accelerator plus the antics of our intrepid scientists as they crack (pun intended) the mystery of the elusive (Mini)Figgs Boson in the video that follows.

 The ‘ball particle’ is launched over this ring structure.